Kia ora koutou,

 I would reply, “it is people, people, people.”

-Of course, some organizations are only too aware of the people behind the data, looking to collect personal information to manipulate and control.
-Vice reported that personal information about 2.4 million people has been leaked from a database owned by Chinese technology company Zhenua Data.
+We could all do with remembering that privacy is, at its heart, about te tangata (the people).
+Privacy by design is founded on this idea — remembering the person behind the data and taking a user-centric approach to designing technology and process.
+IAPP Board of Directors Chairman Justin Weiss discusses the importance of PbD in the technology development process in a Vice reported that personal information about 2.4 million people has been leaked from a database owned by Chinese technology company Zhenua Data.
 Neither New Zealand nor Australia escaped Zhenua’s attention, with reports that the firm collected personal information about hundreds of high-profile New Zealanders and 35,000 Australians, including Prime Minister Scott Morrison.

 Here in New Zealand, Te Mana Mātāpono Matatapu (the Office of the Privacy Commissioner) marks Right to Know Day 28 Sept.
 Right to Know Day is dedicated to the people the privacy laws are intended to protect.
 It is aimed at raising awareness of the legal right New Zealanders have to see the information that organizations hold about them.
 This is followed 2 through 6 Nov. by Privacy Week, which was delayed from May due to COVID-19 restrictions.
 Keep an eye out for IAPP Privacy Week events in the ANZ region.